-Right now, data security is top-of-mind for most Australian businesses (and if it’s not, it really should be).
+Right now, data security is top-of-mind for most Australian businesses – and if it’s not, it should be.

-You can learn more about the full scope of the requirements here, but if you’re keen to refresh your data security and minimise risk, here’s a quick summary of what items should be on your immediate ‘to do’ list:
+You can learn more about the full scope of the requirements here, but if you’re keen to refresh your data security and minimise risk, here’s a quick summary of what items should be on your to-do list first.

 Both the GDPR and NDB scheme are complex pieces of legislation and, in order to be compliant, it’s important to know exactly what your obligations are in the first place and where your current IT systems are potentially falling short.